Breakfast daily, 8 lunches, 12 three-course dinners including a farewell dinner at Butchart Gardens

 This morning, enjoy a visit and private breakfast at the SQUAMISH LIL’WAT CULTURAL CENTRE, dedicated to the history and culture of the First Nations people.
 Afterward, Victoria awaits!
 Board a BC FERRY for a picturesque cruise to Vancouver Island and the charming, very British “Garden City” of Victoria.
 This afternoon, discover British Columbia’s capital on a city highlights tour.
 Later, perhaps stroll around the Parliament buildings or do some shopping.
 Enjoy dinner on your own at one of the many restaurants in this delightful harbor city.

-Today, another choose your experience activity!
-Enjoy traditional AFTERNOON TEA at the grand Fairmont Empress Hotel or, for the more adventurous, choose the WHALE-WATCHING excursion from Victoria’s Inner Harbour.
+Today, enjoy an experience not to forget, a WHALE-WATCHING excursion from Victoria’s Inner Harbour.
 This afternoon, visit the world-famous BUTCHART GARDENS.
 This estate offers more than 700 varieties of flowers on 55 acres and includes Italian, Japanese, and English-style gardens.
-Later, your Tour Director hosts a festive farewell dinner in the original Butchart family residence.
+Later, your Tour Director hosts a festive farewell dinner in the former historic greenhouse overlooking the gardens.

 This morning, transfer back to Vancouver, where you will board Holland America’s MS Volendam to begin your cruise.